polarorb/dynamo/README.md

 Proceed to open your IntelliJ IDEA client and `Import Project` on the main screen and then select the `build.gradle` script in the `dynamo` directory you cloned.

+## running the project

+For the desktop application, right click the file `DesktopLauncher.java` and select `Run...`

 [![Throughput Graph](https://graphs.waffle.io/polarorb/dynamo/throughput.svg)](https://waffle.io/polarorb/dynamo/metrics/throughput)